 We offer workshops for people interested in learning the basics of Key Word Sign.
 Visit our Events page for more information about upcoming workshops, or contact us to register your interest.

 Learn more about the services we offer for people with complex communication needs.

 Other helpful resources:

 - Auslan Signbank – a language resources site for Auslan.

-- Getting Started with Key Word Sign – a starter vocabulary book for people learning to use this method of communication.
+- Getting Started with Key Word Sign – a starter vocabulary book for people learning to use this communication method.

-- Key Word Sign Australia app – allows you to print signs from interactive vocabularies, create sign dictionaries and visuals and to view videos of how to produce a sign.
+- Key Word Sign Australia app – allows you to print signs from interactive vocabularies, create sign dictionaries and visuals, and view videos of how to produce a sign.
 Available on iPad only.

 Contact us today on 1300 135 373 to learn more about our specialist services.